MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will integrate the WCF Data Service into the Grades Prototype application.
+In this exercise, you will integrate an OData Connected Service into the Grades Prototype application.
-First, you will add a service reference in the GradesPrototype project that references the running WCF Data Service.
+First, you will add a connected service in the GradesPrototype project that references the running WCF Data Service.
 You will then modify the code that accesses the local EDM to use the WCF Data Service instead.
 Next, you will modify the code that saves changes back to the database to do so through the data service.
 Finally, you will test the application to verify that it runs the same as if the data was being called locally.

-#### Task 1: Add a service reference for the WCF Data Service to the GradesPrototype application.
+#### Task 1: Add an OData Connected Service for the WCF Data Service to the GradesPrototype application.

 1. In Visual Studio, open the GradesPrototype.sln solution from the [Repository Root]\\Mod08\\Labfiles\\Starter\\Exercise 2 folder.